 Treatment-resistant depression can be hard to diagnose.
 Sometimes, other conditions or problems can cause similar symptoms.
 So when you meet with your doctor, he or she will want to:

 Confirm the diagnosis.
 Some people who apparently have treatment-resistant depression were misdiagnosed.
-They never had depression in the first place.
-Instead, they have conditions like bipolar disorder and have been getting the wrong treatment.
+They never had only depression in the first place.
+Instead, they have conditions like bipolar disorder (where antidepressants may be less effective than in unipolar depression), or problems with drugs or alcohol that can cause depression, or a medical condition (such as hypothyroidism) that can cause symptoms of depression, and may have been getting the wrong treatment.
 Other people have dysthymia – a low-level, chronic depression – that is distinct from treatment-resistant depression.

 Make sure you've been using your medicine correctly.
 Up to half of all people who get prescribed drugs for depression don't take them as recommended.
 They miss doses or stop taking them because of side effects.
-Some give up too soon – it can take up to 12 weeks for a medicine to take effect.
+Some give up too soon – it can take 4-12 weeks for a medicine to take effect.

 Check for other causes.
 Other issues – ranging from thyroid problems to substance abuse – can worsen or cause depression.
 So can many medicines used to treat common medical problems.
 Sometimes, switching medicines or treating an underlying condition can resolve a hard-to-treat depression.